danferns/simple-panner/README.md

 `Channel Mix` controls the mixing of the two channels _before_ panning the sound.

--   When set to `0%`, audio from one channel will not be mixed into the other channel.
-Panning will purely control the gain of each channel.
-This will sound wider, but still allow you to control the stereo balance of the track.
+-   When set to `0%`, audio is not mixed between channels and panning will purely control the gain of each channel.
+This will keep the sound wide, but still allow you to control the stereo balance of the track.

 -   At `100%`, both channels are mixed into each other evenly.
-This is equalivalent to converting the audio to mono and then panning it, offerring a more localized sound.
+This is equalivalent to converting the audio to mono and then panning it, offering a more localized sound.

 ## Building